 A cooling-off period

 Hot flushes and night sweats are the strongest symptoms reported,(1) affecting more than 80% of women and are the symptoms for which most women seek treatment.
 (3) The average duration of hot flashes is about 5.2 years, based on an analysis of the Melbourne Women’s Health Project.
 (5)

 Menopause is also associated with sleep problems such as insomnia, mood disorders, sexual dysfunction, including vaginal dryness and decreased libido, weight gain, and decline in cognitive functioning.
 (3,5) A study at the Royal Women’s Hospital, Melbourne demonstrated that postmenopausal women experience more forgetfulness and less satisfying memory than women before menopause.
 (6) Other associated complaints include fatigue, joint pain(5) and urinary tract infections (UTIs).
-Since the urinary tract contains oestrogen receptors in the urethra and bladder, the loss of oestrogen may lead to patients experiencing UTIs.(5) Avoidance of antibiotics is always desirable, and so preventative strategies are key when it comes to this issue.
+Since the urinary tract contains oestrogen receptors in the urethra and bladder, oestrogen loss may lead to patients experiencing UTIs.(5) Avoidance of antibiotics is always desirable, so preventative strategies are key to this issue.

 Defined as the permanent cessation of menses for 12 months resulting from oestrogen deficiency,(9) the average age of natural menopause (ANM) in Western societies is estimated to be 51 years.
 (8) There are several factors which determine and influence menopausal age including lifestyle changes and nutritional factors:(7,10)

-- Smoking accelerates ANM by about 1.5-2 years, whereas smoking cessation can result in delaying menopause, therefore, prolonging natural oestrogen protection.
+- Smoking accelerates ANM by about 1.5-2 years, whereas smoking cessation can delay menopause, therefore, prolonging natural oestrogen protection.